 Figure 1.
 Land cover data from the National Land Cover Dataset for the entire LMU.

 The LMU is primarily forested and has approximately 252 acres of developed open space.
-There are 2 Columbia Gas transmission line right-of-ways that cross this LMU.
+There are 2 Columbia Gas transmission line rights-of-way that cross this LMU.